vithikasingh/CloudBuddy/README.md

-CloudBuddy: A Full-Stack File Management System ☁️ CloudBuddy is a professional-grade web application that allows users to securely upload, manage, and share files.
+CloudShare: A Full-Stack File Management System ☁️ CloudShare is a professional-grade web application that allows users to securely upload, manage, and share files.
 This project was built to demonstrate a modern full-stack development workflow and mastery of key technologies.

 Screenshots